GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedSimulator.md

 [16:17:48.674] [Debug] Added fa8ebeb2-a3bf-44e6-bff1-ac19483ac627 to Itac.OemAccess.Core.Entites.Person table.
 ```

-If you now swipe the same 123456 token on reader 1-0-1 you should now get two events, one identifing the user at the reader and the second denying them access through the door.
+If you now swipe the same 123456 token on reader 1-0-1 you should now get two events, one identifying the user at the reader and the second denying them access through the door.

 ```txt
 [19/07/2019 16:22:59] Event :